766b/GWvW_Overlay/README.md

 I'm waiting the reactivation of the API to update the application.

-**EDIT :** I used a cached file for getting french server names, i'll soon provide another update for the other languages
+**EDIT :** I used a cached file for getting server names

+The files are hosted on a github repository : https://github.com/sidewinder94/GWvW_Overlay_Data

+Please feel free to add your own files if you need other ones

 Remarks
 ============